IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 See [ITI TF-2:Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details on response format handling.
 See [ITI TF-2:Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) for guidance for Access Denied.

-The Patient Demographics Supplier shall respond to the query request as described by the following cases with a Query Patient Resource Response message described in Section 3.78.4.2, and shall behave according to the cases listed below:
+The Patient Demographics Supplier shall respond to the query request as described by the following cases with a [Query Patient Resource Response message](#query-response), and shall behave according to the cases listed below:

 **Case 1**: The Patient Demographics Supplier finds in its information source at least one patient record matching the criteria sent as HTTP query parameters.
 No patient identifier domains are requested via the mechanism specified as specified in Section [3.78.4.1.2.4](#domainpop).